 Potentially Significant Impact Less than Significant with Mitigation Less than Significant Impact No Impact

-Would the project:
+Would the project: Would the project:

-new or physically altered governmental far facilities, the construction of which could c new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the
+a.
+Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:

 v.
-Fire protection? $\boxtimes$
+Fire protection? \boxtimes

 vi.
-Police protection? $\boxtimes$
+Police protection? \boxtimes

 vii.
-Schools? $\boxtimes$
+Schools? \boxtimes

 viii.
-Parks? $\boxtimes$
+Parks? \boxtimes

 ix.
-Other public facilities? $\boxtimes$
+Other public facilities? \boxtimes